Holographic approach to compact stars and their binary mergers: Holographic description of dense strongly interacting matter

 So far, none of the backreacted top-down constructions have been considered in the high density and small temperature context of neutron stars.
 In principle, one could make general remarks, if one were able to write down the dimensionally reduced action in the form of eq.~(\ref{eq:ActionWithTachyon}).
 Alas, dimensional reduction down to five dimensions of backreacted systems is not easy, especially when the unquenched flavors are massive.
 Moreover, to date no examples exist where massive flavors are treated at finite temperature, let alone at also finite density.

 Another popular approach in holographic QCD is to consider pairs of D8-$\overline{\text{D8}}$-branes in the Witten background, {i.e.}, the Sakai-Sugimoto model introduced earlier.
 The dual field theory in this case is five-dimensional, and there is no UV fixed point.
 Besides this, the Sakai-Sugimoto model is probably the closest top-down holographic model to planar QCD, as one can describe in very simple geometric terms many physical properties such as confinement, chiral symmetry breaking, and the confinement-deconfinement phase transition \cite{Rebhan:2014rxa}.
 However, since the model is intrinsically non-supersymmetric, finding a backreacted solution to the geometry is complicated.
 Works in this direction include \cite{Burrington:2007qd,Bigazzi:2014qsa}, though so far only at small baryon densities.
 To this end, all works at high density feature with quenched quarks.
-In addition to this, to describe deconfined quark matter, one needs to consider an uncontrolled extrapolation from the high temperature phase down to small temperatures, if one is interested in the regime relevant for neutron stars.
-Happily, this extrapolation leads not only to interesting results but also give rise to realistic compact stars if the nuclear matter phase is taken into account as well (see, {e.g.}, \cite{Kovensky:2021kzl}).
+In addition to this, to describe deconfined quark matter, one needs to consider an uncontrolled extrapolation from the high temperature phase down to small temperatures, if one is interested in quark matter in the regime relevant for neutron stars.
+On the contrary, however, one can directly consider baryons within the Sakai-Sugimoto model at vanishing temperature.
+This leads to very realistic equations of state for the nuclear matter phase and thereby also to realistic compact stars \cite{Kovensky:2021kzl} as will be later discussed in this review.

 In a bit more detail, the Sakai-Sugimoto model consists of $\Nc$ D4-branes in Type IIA string theory wrapping a circle with antiperiodic boundary conditions for fermions, and then $\Nf$ probe D8-branes at a point on the circle as well as $\Nf$ probe $\overline{\text{D8}}$-branes at another point on the circle.
 At energies well below the Kaluza-Klein scale, the spectrum on the D4-branes is precisely that of massless four-dimensional “QCD” SU$(\Nc)$ Yang-Mills theory with $\Nc$ colors of gluons and $\Nf$ flavors of quarks.
 The holographic dual geometry description emerges as usual in the large-$\Nc$ limit, in which case the D4-branes are replaced by their near-horizon supergravity background.
 The action for the probe branes in this case is (the collection of) DBI actions in (\ref{eq:Dpflavor}) with $q=8$.
 One crucial difference to the probe D3-D7 model is that the dilaton is not constant but depends on the holographic radial coordinate.
 It actually grows and diverges towards the boundary of spacetime which is the manifestation of the fact that there is no UV fixed point in the boundary field theory.
 The Sakai-Sugimoto model at finite baryon density has been considered, {e.g.}, in \cite{Bergman:2007wp,Horigome:2006xu,Davis:2007ka,Rozali:2007rx,Kim:2007zm,deBoer:2012ij,Li:2015uea,BitaghsirFadafan:2018uzs,Kovensky:2021kzl} and at finite isospin density, {e.g.}, in \cite{Parnachev:2007bc,Aharony:2007uu,Kovensky:2021ddl}.